Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

 Now, the IV is fixed, and the attacker can't use it to forge messages.

-We update WebClient and add support for muliple transactions in a single request:
+We update WebClient and add support for multiple transactions in a single request:
 ```python
 class WebClient:
     def __init__(self, key: bytes):